Disentless/DisEngine-ESB/README.md

 $f->setValue($val);             // Set new value for this field.
 Returns false on fail
 $f->getValue();                 // Get string represenstation of current value
 ```
 Field types should reflect the types used in DB tables, otherwise database queries will fail.
-Default values for fields can be configured in 'engine_fields.php' file by changing these constants.
+Default values for fields can be configured in 'engine_config.php' file by changing these constants.
 ```
 define('MAX_INT', PHP_MAX_INT);
 define('DEFAULT_CAN_NULL', false);